-Recognised as a Leading Junior in Chambers & Partners and the Legal 500, he is lauded for his “robust, realistic and very personal service.”
+He took Silk in 2020, having been recognised as a Tier 1 Junior in Chambers & Partners and a Leading Junior in The Legal 500 for many years.
+He is lauded for his “robust, realistic and very personal service.”
 He combines “intellectual rigour, a commercial approach and great charm” to good effect on high-value catastrophic injury cases.

-Marcus deals with claims of the highest value, and whilst happy to be lead, is often instructed alone to represent his clients’ interests against Silks and other senior Juniors.
-He has substantial experience of claims involving the most serious head and spinal injuries where awards are made or settlements reached of several million pounds.
+For many years he has dealt with claims of the highest value and has extensive experience of claims involving the most serious head and spinal injuries where awards are made or settlements reached of several million pounds.

 Marcus is much sought after as a trial advocate in cases where liability is in issue.
 This is true both in the fields of RTA and EL/PL.

 So far as quantum is concerned, he deals with claims of the utmost severity, including those arising out of brain Injury (including “subtle”) paralysis and amputation.

 He also has significant expertise in Fatal Accident claims, cases involving PTSD, CRPS, CPS and Fibromyalgia.